Pylons/pyramid_blogr/docs/blog_create_and_update_view.rst

 If the form doesn't validate field errors properties contain lists of errors for us to present to user.

+If you visit http://localhost:6543/ you will notice that you can already create and edit blog entries.
+Now it is time to work towards securing them.

 .. hint::
     Because WTForms form instances are iterable you can easly write a template,